By Jonathan Edwards

 We often hear that a tropical depression has formed, but conditions are unfavorable for further development.
 There are two conditions that must be present for the tropical depression to continue its development: warm SSTs (above 79° Fahrenheit/26° Celsius) and low vertical shear.
 A tropical cyclone derives its power from the warm waters below.
 In addition, a strong anticyclone directly above the low-level inflow is favorable.
 As a tropical cyclone is pulling in warm, moist air at the surface, it must also evacuate this inbound flow aloft.
 This occurs in the upper levels of the atmosphere, where high pressure facilitates the development of the cyclone by evacuating the flow from the lower levels of the cyclone.
 Every powerful hurricane has an equally powerful high pressure system over it.
 At the surface, the air spirals inward in a counter-clockwise direction, rises in the developing center, and spirals out at the top in a clockwise direction.
 In the Southern Hemisphere, it is reversed: clockwise inbound, counterclockwise outbound.

-If the upper-level high pressure system does not develop over our cyclone, it means there is shear instead.
-This is a strong jet of air that is blowing directly over the cyclone, ripping the tops off the deep convection.
+If the upper-level high pressure system does not remain over the cyclone, it means there is shear ahead.
+This is a strong jet of air that is blowing directly over the cyclone, ripping the cloud tops off the deep convection.
 This has the effect of breaking down the whole mechanism.
 This is known as vertical shear.
-Vertical shear usually comes from a westerly direction, and can occur if the cyclone is located in an unfavorable position near a cold front or upper-level low pressure system.
+Vertical shear usually comes from a westerly or southerly direction, and can occur if the cyclone is located in an unfavorable position near a cold front or upper-level low pressure system.
 Another factor that can interfere with the development of a tropical cyclone is subsidence.
 Subsidence is the sinking of air.
 This happens on the edge of an upper-level high-pressure system.
 Subsiding air has the effect of suppressing thunderstorm formation.
 This also is why a tropical storm that tries to form near an established hurricane has a very difficult time—the cyclone is on the edge of the hurricane’s upper-level outflow, and may have to contend with both subsidence and shear.
-The effect of shear on a cyclone can range from a failure to thrive to catastrophic collapse of the tropical cyclone’s support structure.
+The effect of shear on a cyclone can range from a failure to develop further to catastrophic collapse of the tropical cyclone’s support structure.

 Tropical cyclones have the low-level circulation and the upper-level circulation (outflow), whose formation was discussed above.
 There is also a mid-level circulation.
 The mid-level circulation is similar in structure to the low-level circulation, and is critical to the survival of a tropical cyclone that is passing over land.
 The lowel-level circulation can be severely disrupted, or even dissipated, by interaction with land, especially mountainous terrain.
 If the mid-level circulation remains intact, the cyclone can regenerate rapidly when it reemerges over water, providing other factors are favorable.